chrislittleboy/damaoi/README.md

 <img src="man/figures/README-s1_corrected-1.png" width="100%" />

-This gives a truer sense of the innundated land following the reservoir.
+This gives a truer sense of the inundated land following the reservoir.

 ## Draw upstream and downstream lines